 Newman graduated magna cum laude from the University of Cincinnati and completed EMT training at Northeastern University.
 She pursued a Masters in Public Health with a concentration in epidemiology at Indiana University and received her Master of Science in Nonprofit Management at Robert Morris University in Pittsburgh.

-She was recognized as an Honored Member in Healthcare and Member of the Annual Registry of Professional Business Leaders by the 2008-2009 Princeton Premier Registry, as a Health Care Hero Award Finalist by the Pittsburgh Business Times in 2004, and by the national Who's Who in Emergency Medical Services in 2001.
+She was recognized as a Health Care Hero Award Finalist by the Pittsburgh Business Times in 2004 and by the national Who's Who in Emergency Medical Services in 2001.

 Woman Promotes Awareness, Action for Cardiac Arrest (PDF download)